Tips for Preparing Your Family for the Big Move

 We all know that moving is stressful.
 Between coordinating moving trucks to organizing belongings and tracking details (did you submit a change of address form?), it’s easy to get lost in the chaos.
 As adults, we can see the light at the end of the tunnel: soon, we’ll be settled into a new home, in a new neighbourhood, full of exciting opportunities.
 It’s harder for kids to see the big picture.

 Changing homes can be traumatic for kids.
 For big moves – whether across the province or the country – they’re switching schools, breaking a routine, and maybe even experiencing new weather.
 It’s important to talk to them well in advance and prepare them for the move.
 But how can you get them excited about it?
 Here are some tips for getting your kids revved up about the big move.

 Get Them Involved in Household Decisions

-Are you ditching your old couch in favor of shiny new furniture?
+Are you ditching your old couch in favour of shiny new furniture?
 Let your kids be part of the decision-making!
-You may be surprised at how much fun they’ll have helping you pick out furniture, fabrics, and colors.
+You may be surprised at how much fun they’ll have helping you pick out furniture, fabrics, and colours.
 And it gives them a sense of control over their new surroundings.